 Banish employee’s weakness

-Training brings all employees (capable as well as less capable) to uniform level, resulting in workforce that is fully reliable.
+Training brings all employees (capable as well as less capable) to a uniform level, resulting in a workforce that is fully reliable.

 Cope with technological changes